DT2293/IOTAPP/README.md

-Fire Alarm IoT App: A mobile IoT application built with Flutter to monitor fire hazards in real time using ESP32 and Blynk API.
+Fire Alarm IoT App: A mobile IoT application built with Flutter to monitor fire hazards in real time using ESP32.

 Features
   - Real-time display of temperature, humidity, and smoke level via WebSocket